Natalie Bell – Head of Youth and Community Programmes and previous Redwood Housing Co-op tenant

 How do you feel you have benefited from your involvement with Coin Street?
 Was that the expected outcome?
 Has there been other unexpected outcomes?

-I also grew my career as a community worker from the voluntary experiences I had at Coin Street and through learning on the job.
+My experience as a volunteer at Coin Street helped me grow my career as a community worker.
 I am currently studying a MSc at CASS in Voluntary Sector management and lecture part time.
 I never thought I would even do a degree before my involvement with Coin Street.

-Has your experience of Coin Street impacted your family/friends?
+Has your experience of Coin Street impacted your family and friends?
 If so, how?

 Coin Street has built a real sense of community.
 That doesn’t mean we agree on everything or that things are always in harmony.
 You cannot please everyone all the time.
 There is a healthy sense of ownership and community action here.
 I believe this is better than apathy.
 People genuinely care about what’s going on and that’s a strength.
 What’s important is that there is a will to communicate, understand differing views and to try and pull together as best we can.
 Considering other huge issues going on all over London, I think this area is still one of the best around.
 My friends love visiting Waterloo and sometimes it takes me ages to get down the road as I often stop to speak to people.
 It is friendly and sociable.
 There is lots to do.